Unveiling the Past: A Guide to Georgia Title Search Guide

 Active Judgments and Liens: Checking for any outstanding debts, mechanic’s liens, or court judgments attached to the property.
 A lien release may be needed before a transfer.

-Where to Conduct a Georgia Property Title Search
+Where to Conduct a Georgia Title Search

 To perform a title search in Georgia, consider the following sources: